sid-who/fxHabit/README.md

 - [x] User creates their daily and weekly goals in the tracker
 - [x] User is able to see streak on calendar
 - [x] User is able to view previous progress in journal
-- [ ] User is able to share goals with friends
-- [ ] Settings (Accesibility, Notification, General, etc.)

 **Optional Nice-to-have Stories**